fredyGabriel/crackseg/docs/guides/architecture/TECHNICAL_ARCHITECTURE.md

 This module contains the logic for training and validating the model.

-- `trainer.py` (Assumed location, based on standard practices): A central class or script that orchestrates the training loop (epochs, steps, backpropagation).
+- `trainer.py` (Assumed location, based on standard practices): A central class or: pass script that orchestrates the training loop (epochs, steps, backpropagation).
 - **`losses/`**: A registry of loss functions (e.g., DiceLoss, FocalLoss, BCE).
 The configuration specifies which loss to use.